heyqule/enemy_race_manager/Mod-Compatibility.md

 - Ion Cannon [space-age]

 ## MODS with issues, but not considered conflicted
-#### Enable All Feature Flags
-- Misuse of feature flags.
-It enables space_travel flag when space-age mod is disabled and cause startup crashes.
-- Don't disable space-age mod when using this mod.

 #### Resource Spawner Overhaul
 - You have to enable "Use vanilla biter generation" in Startup tab and disable "Use RSO biter generation" in Map tab